 Figuring out the best solar power system size will be critical in making the economics of a solar power system work.

-Generating more solar power than energy usage will reduce the financial return.
+Generating more solar power than energy usage will generally reduce the financial return.

-Determining the best system size can be challenging, so it’s best to contact a solar consultant or solar installation company to help in the process.
+Determining the best system size can be an involved process, so it’s best to contact a solar consultant or solar installation company who will use specialist tools to assist in this process.

 Fronius Monitoring Displays